Himangshu205/CBTC-2/README.md

 This is project where I use very basic tech to make a very beginner friendly portfolio website.
 ---
-## Technologies that has been used in this project:-
+## Technologies that were used during this:-
 - `HTML`
 - `CSS`
 - `JAVASCRIPT`(very basic)